State Wildlife Grants Submittal Guidelines

 Congress funds the SWG program through the annual appropriations process as a line-item addition (i.e., SWG is not included in the programmatic budget of any federal agency).
 Because the SWG program's funds are federal dollars, all activities funded through the program must be in compliance with all federal laws.

-Projects that involve construction or soil-disturbing activities must be prepared to address their potential effect on archaeological and cultural resources as well as historic preservation.
+Projects that involve construction or soil-disturbing activities must be prepared to address their potential effect on archaeological and cultural resources as well as the historic preservation of such, as dictated by Section 106 of the National Historic Preservation Act (NHPA).
 Projects that involve the capture or collection of any vertebrate species may require Animal Welfare compliance (e.g., Laboratory Animal Welfare Act of 1966 and Health Research Extension Act of 1985).

 As a condition of accepting federal funds through the SWG program, grant recipients must agree to adhere to all Federal Assistance compliance requirements including a thorough written assessment of the project's Environmental Compliance in Section P of the proposal (see Appendix I for details) and the timely submission of financial and project performance reports.
 The recipient's organization must have a system to track and document all expenses claimed toward the grant.